 Park Break Perspectives Series

-The Park Break Perspectives Series is a a set of web-based research papers and essays produced by graduate students who are taking part on the GWS's Park Break alternative spring break program.
+The Park Break Perspectives Series is a a set of web-based research papers and essays produced by graduate students who have taken part on the GWS's Park Break program.
 The papers were developed in consultation with faculty members, park scientists, and other park professionals.
 Park Break Perspectives offers fresh looks at perennial and emerging issues through the eyes of up-and-coming scholars — the next generation of park leaders.

 Park Break Perspectives was launched in February 2010.
 You can download titles in this series below.
-More titles are coming soon — watch this space!
+More titles will be added as part of future Park Break sessions.

 Park Break Perspectives no. 1